FlagHater/firefoxCSS-noir/README.md

 ![Flag](img/firefoxCSSPreview01.png)
 ![Flag](img/firefoxCSSPreview0.1.1.png)

+#### (Images are on Firefox Nightly, with vertical tabs enabled.
+Works perfectly fine with base Firefox however).
 ## Notes:

 Noir was made and developed in Firefox Nightly with the purpose of making the vertical tabs look nicer.
 However, it works and still looks good even with horizontal tabs.